What is Graphene?

 Although these are early days, there are no recorded observations of skin irritation or skin sensitization, graphene may cause eye irritation.
 Graphene may be harmful if swallowed and cause internal damage.
 There are currently no known chronic effects from long-term exposure or reports of carcinogenicity in animals.
 No indication of reproductive and developmental toxicity has been observed either.

-Future studies will need evaluate the potential impact of graphene on human health and the environment.
-Stay tuned for more information.
-Let us help you stay up to date on all the latest occupation health and safety news and keep your workplace safe from potential chemical hazards like graphene with our chemical hazard assessment management program.
+Let Chemscape Safety Technologies help you stay up to date on all the latest occupational health and safety news and keep your workplace safe from potential chemical hazards like graphene with our chemical management software.
+Contact us to book a demo today.